-The recorded amounts for receivables and accounts payable approximate their fair value due to their short-term nature.
-Cash and cash equivalents is recorded at fair value and is calculated under the fair value hierarchy and measured using Level 1 inputs.
+The recorded amounts for cash and cash equivalents, receivables, reclamation bond, accounts payable and accrued liabilities and loans payable approximate their fair value due to their short-term nature.
 The carrying value of the Company's lease liability approximates its fair value due to being discounted with a rate of interest that approximates market rates.